 In Germany, employees can still claim their remuneration if the employer is in default of accepting the work performance.
 This also includes cases where the business has to be closed owing to an operational risk occurring in the sphere of the employer, such as in the case of fire damage.

 In the case at hand, the employer had to close the company because of the Corona General Order issued by the Free Hanseatic City of Bremen in March 2020.
 As a consequence, the employee was unable to work and, thus, did not receive any wages.
 In its decision, the Federal Labour Court ruled that no remuneration was payable owing to default in acceptance if the workplace is closed because of a national lockdown during the covid-19 pandemic.
 The employer does not bear the risk of lost work if the workplace has to be closed because of a lockdown.
 The inability to perform work is the result of a measure taken by the state to address a dangerous situation affecting society as a whole and not the result of an operational risk inherent to the particular company.
 Accordingly, it is the responsibility of the state to provide adequate financial compensation for the disadvantages suffered by employees as a result of the measure.

 i Employment relationship

 An employment contract is not subject to any form.
-Although it may be concluded expressly or implicitly, orally or in writing, it is customary to put an employment contract in writing.
+Although it may be concluded expressly or implicitly, orally or in writing, it is customary for an employment contract to be in writing.
 The employer is nevertheless required by law to provide the employee with a wet-ink signed written statement that includes the most important terms and conditions.